Marco4413/ProcessorEmulator/DOCUMENTATION.md

 ```

 We don't want to execute that because it's not intended to be an instruction, a fix for that would be adding a label
-which indicates where the program starts and defining variables before that:
+which indicates where the program starts and declaring variables before that:

 ```Assembly
 JMP start